Flogging0140/fizzyvermin.github.io/_pages/about.md

 This is just a bit about me, what I do and like doing 🧐.

-#### What I am doing:

-I am currently working as a Backend Developer and SEM Analyst.
-I work in the AspNet Framework.

-I program for work 💻 and personal projects.
-When not doing this I am reading or at the gym.
-Coming up soon is school.
-Having completed my diploma in IT and Internet Software I am starting University for CS.

-I am a creature of routine.
-I have a plan for the day and goals for what I want to accomplish.
-Goals evolve as I figure out what can get done in a day.
+### About Me

+I’m a curious participant in the game of life, driven by a love for technology and learning. 🧐

+I code for personal projects, read voraciously, and find balance at the gym.
+Routine is my superpower; I map out my days with clear goals that adapt as I learn what’s possible to achieve.

 #### Notes: